mitselek/ikea-skadis-meets-2020/browser-extension-prototype/README_V4.md

 - Click **"Send Template Message"**
 - A personalized message will be copied to your clipboard
 - Paste it into MakerWorld's messaging system

+### 6. Track Your Outreach

+- Click **"View Campaign Dashboard"**
+- See real-time statistics on your outreach performance
+- Download CSV reports of your campaign data

 ## Success Metrics